SocialismTools/socialism.tools/source/content/Chat apps & DSA.md

 ### Everything else
 Rocket Chat and Mattermost are often cited in these discussions but both lock too many features behind a paywall.
 Consumer-oriented apps like Signal aren't built for the needs of large groups.
 The one consumer app built for large group chats - Discord.

 Discord is very popular, especially with younger people and gamers.
 Some chapters have a Discord already set up, and Discord does have the ability to create "private" servers.
 However, Discord is an app for public gaming communities and would be a pretty poor fit for DSA on features alone (No SSO, few productivity integrations, terrible search).
-The fact that it's owned by Microsoft (zero privacy) and undergoing increasingly aggressive monetization should rule it out for long-term use.
+Discord is still privately held and is undergoing increasingly aggressive monetization which should rule it out for long-term use.
 That said - until we choose one app to use and get people to use it, Discord is simple, free and popular - it's hard to beat that.

 ## All of the non-tech parts